Alex's Second Saturday Ride (ASSR)

 |Pace||Mileage||Ride Name - Map/Cue Link|

 Route sheets and maps showing all of the routes will be distributed at the start.
-There is also a map showing possibly outdated versions of the routes.
 All groups start with San Pablo Dam Road (SPDR) and Castro Ranch Road.
 All riders are urged to intermingle and stay together on SPDR until they get to Castro Ranch Road, where there is a general regrouping.
 Also encouraged is the wearing of club clothing.

 ASSR Frequently Asked Questions

 - I'm not sure what pace I'm riding.
 Which group should I sign up with?

 - That's what the ASSR is all about.
 Just being in the company of so many differently-paced riders will give you plenty of choices of hooking up with others of similar riding pace and ability.
 Sign up with the group you think you'll be riding with, but feel free to switch to another group during the ride.

 - I am worried that I won't be able to keep up on San Pablo Dam Road (SPDR) with all the groups riding together.
 Will I be dropped?

 - No. All of the groups will regroup at the corner of SPDR and Castro Ranch Rd.